leesel/hackher413-docker-workshop/README.md

 docker build -t homeward-app .
 ```

+### Step 6
-6. Let's build the next part which will produce a production ready image.
+Let's build the next part which will produce a production ready image.
 This should go right under step 3 in "Dockerfile".
 ```
 FROM node:10